BinChengZhao/delicate/doc/entries.md

 ## User

-`User` which corresponds to a set of commands given by the user that will be executed on the machine to generate task instances.
+`User` which corresponds to users of the system.

+PS: When the system is first installed, you can set the initial user in `.env`.

 <a href="">
     <img src="./doc/delicate_logo.png"